-September 14, 2017 - Introduced by Senators KAPENGA, CRAIG, DARLING, FEYEN, LASEE, MARKLEIN, NASS, STROEBEL, VUKMIR and WANGGAARD, cosponsored by Representatives HUTTON, ROHRKASTE, ALLEN, BERNIER, BRANDTJEN, E. BROOKS, FELZKOWSKI, GANNON, HORLACHER, KATSMA, KNODL, KREMER, KRUG, KULP, MACCO, NEYLON, PETERSEN, SANFELIPPO, SPIROS, THIESFELDT, TITTL and TUSLER.
+September 14, 2017 - Introduced by Senators Kapenga, Craig, Darling, Feyen, Lasee, Marklein, Nass, Stroebel, Vukmir and Wanggaard, cosponsored by Representatives Hutton, Rohrkaste, Allen, Bernier, Brandtjen, E. Brooks, Felzkowski, Gannon, Horlacher, Katsma, Knodl, Kremer, Krug, Kulp, Macco, Neylon, Petersen, Sanfelippo, Spiros, Thiesfeldt, Tittl and Tusler.
 Referred to Committee on Labor and Regulatory Reform.

-AN ACT to repeal 106.02 and 106.025 (4); to amend 106.01 (1), 106.01 (9), 106.01 (11) (intro.), 106.025 (1) and 106.025 (2); and to create 106.015 of the statutes; relating to: apprentice-to-journeyworker ratios in apprenticeships and the minimum duration of carpentry and plumbing apprenticeships.
+AN ACT to repeal 106.02 and 106.025 (4); to amend 106.01 (1), 106.01 (9), 106.01 relating to: apprentice-to-journeyworker ratios in apprenticeships and the relating to: apprendice-to-journeyworker radios in apprendiceships and the minimum duration of carpentry and plumbing apprenticeships.